-Getting Your Affairs in Order Before Death
+8 Steps to Getting Your Affairs in Order Before You Pass

 No one likes thinking about the end of their life but for many of us, it’s not death that’s scary.

 This is especially true if you are the one who manages most of the household duties.

 After losing a couple of brothers and a mother, he was becoming a sort of expert in funeral arrangements.

 He shared these experiences with me which were mostly the frustrations he would encounter in trying to make funeral arrangements.

 Knowing what he went through, I was certain my dad had all his important papers and documents in order.
-He was that kind of guy.

 But with the help of his friends, we put together a beautiful event that I will never forget.

-With a plan in place, your family can focus more on the event and less on details you have already taken care of.
+With a plan in place, your family can focus more on the event and less on the details you have already taken care of.

 Disclosure: This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.